LEDplusplus/LEDplusplus-AVR/doc/commands.md

 command: 'c'

-values: byte speed
+values: periode length

-example: `c 50` for one rotation through color space in 50 time units
+example: `c 050` for one rotation through color space in 5s

-### Slow fade
+### Fade on

 Fades all LEDs slowly from off to the same color

 command: 'd'

-values: byte r, byte g, byte b, byte seconds
+values: r, g, b, seconds / 10

+example: `d 000 255 000 050` fades to red color in 5 seconds

+### Fade off

+Fades all LEDs off

+command: 'e'

+values: time in ms

-example: `0 255 0 5` fades to red color in 5 seconds
+example: `d 000 255 000 05000` fades to red color in 5 seconds